noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - sets of possible values with an unbounded number of operations
 - any type with an `apply` method can be called as a fn, e.g. myType()
 - any type with an `unapply` method can be destructured
-- variance: subtyping relationship varies with the type parameter
-  - covariant: C[A] <: C[B],
-    - a type that accepts mutations of its elements shoud not be ocvariant
-    - fns are always coveriant in their result type
-      - i.e. covariant type parameters can only appear in method results (not parameter lists)
-      - covariant type params may appear in lower bounds of method type parameters
-  - contravariant: C[A] >: C[B]
-    - fns are always contravariant in their argument types
-      - i.e. contravariant type params can only appear in method parameters (not result type)
-      - contract variant type params may appear in upper bounds
-  - nonvariant: neither C[A] nor C[B] is a subtype of the other
-    - these types can appear anywhere, why they are the default
 - data access patterns
   - linear: access to the first is faster than access to the middle/end , e.g. a List
   - balanced: evenly balanced across start, mid and end